 If your employer does not have workers’ compensation insurance, you can still seek compensation for your injuries, lost wages, and pain and suffering if you’re hurt on the job.
 You may even be due punitive damages if the accident occurred out of significant negligence or recklessness.

 To seek these damages, you would need to file a civil claim against the employer, coworker, or third party who caused the accident.
 In this case, you may need to prove employer responsibility or negligence in order to win the claim and be compensated.

 Determining Next Steps

-When you’re hurt on the job, it’s always best to consult a legal professional.
+When you’re hurt on the job, it’s always best to consult with a San Antonio workplace injury attorney.
 They can advise you as to the type of claim to file – either workers’ comp or a civil one – and assist you in filing and proving your case, if necessary.